26 things to do in Berlin, Germany - Berlin for first-timers

 The view from the dome is quite stunning, don't you think?

-A little bit more about the museum island...
-You should definitely purchase the Museum Island pass for 18 euros!
+A little bit more about the museum island, you can join the a guided tour or purchase the Museum Island pass for 18 euros!
 With this pass, you can visit all 5 museums.
 Even if you are not a museum-lover, it is definitely still worth a visit to just take a peek!

 5. Altes Museum